DaanDeMeyer/reproc/README.md

 requires a single UTF-16 string of arguments delimited by spaces while POSIX `execvp` requires an array of UTF-8 string arguments).
-Since reproc's API takes child process arguments as an array of UTF-8 strings we have to allocate memory to convert the array into a single UTF-16 string as required by Windows.
+Since reproc's API takes child process arguments as an array of UTF-8 strings we have to allocate memory to convert the array into a single UTF-16 string on Windows.

 reproc uses the standard `malloc` and `free` functions to allocate and free memory.
 However, providing support for custom allocators should be